violetprotocol/ethereum-access-token/src/README.md

 Utilities for the Ethereum Access Token smart contract system.

-Use these tools to help you generate and sign your EATs.
+Use these tools to help you generate and sign your Ethereum Access Tokens (EATs).
 First ensure that your smart contracts follow appropriate EAT interfaces by ensuring all functions that intend to be modified with `requiresAuth` to use the following parameters prepended before your usual function parameters:

 ```solidity
 function yourFunction(uint8 v, bytes32 r, bytes32 s, uint256 expiry, ...) {}